Our Team

 Area of Focus

 Individual Counseling, Family Counseling.
-Children (3+), Adolescents, Teens, Adults, Families, Parents of Children with disabilities, ADHD management/issues, anxiety, Autism, Communication Issues, Depression, Developmental Disorders, Learning Disabilities, Mood Disorders, parenting, trauma, stress, Self-Worth/Self-Esteem, trust issues.
+Children (3+), Adolescents, Teens, Adults, Families, Parents of Children with Disabilities, ADHD Management/Issues, Anxiety, Autism, Communication Issues, Depression, Developmental Disorders, Learning Disabilities, Mood Disorders, Parenting, Trauma, Stress, Self-Worth/Self-Esteem, Trust Issues.

 Amanda has earned her Master’s Degree in Clinical Mental Health Counseling from The University of Dayton and her Bachelor of Arts in Psychology from Otterbein University.
 While attending The University of Dayton Amanda was rewarded with the Chaminade Award with Excellence in Counseling.